MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 This event is logged when the scanner service is started and begins to scan for files in the data repositories that you specified.

+If the scanner was set to Never, you must then set the schedule to **OneTime** or **Continuous**, and manually restart the service.
+To change the schedule, use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet and the **Schedule** parameter.

 ----

 Information **911**